-- Annual monitoring programmes are implemented for air monitoring of occupational exposure to Cr(VI), which are representative of the range of tasks undertaken where exposure to Cr(VI) is possible, including tasks involving process and maintenance operations (requirement for CT, SD and PD) as well as machining activities (requirement for SD). - The effectiveness of the risk management measures and operational conditions in place are regularly reviewed and, as applicable, measures are introduced to further reduce exposure and emissions. - Requirement for SD and PD: Appropriate standard operating procedures are implemented to minimise release of dust into the air during the preparation, transfer and storage of empty bags, filters, and other process waste, in accordance with the hierarchy of control provisions set out in Article 5 of Directive 2004/37/EC. - LEV systems are inspected and maintained according to the manufacturer's specification. - Standard procedures are available for use and maintenance of respiratory protective equipment (RPE) (including procedures for fit testing of RPE masks which are applied in accordance with relevant standards). - The provision of PPE for the workers is organised by a designated responsible person. - The conditions of the PPE are checked regularly - A program of PPE management is implemented on-site which includes PPE selection, training for correct wear/removal of the PPE, storage of PPE, cleaning or renewal and distribution of the PPE, communication via workplace signage or working instructions at the workplace. - Training on chemical risks is periodically done for workers handling chemicals.
-Safety Data Sheets and instructions for hazardous chemicals handling are available. - Training at the workplace is given periodically and work instructions are available on how to carry out specific tasks through standard operating procedures. - Cleaning of company supplied uniforms is organised by the site, or contaminated clothes are renewed. - In the production area reducing chemicals are available, which are suitable to remove Cr(VI) from the skin (e.g., ascorbic acid, formation of Cr(III), which can be washed off easily) - Small splashes or amounts are taken up with wipes.
-Wipes are disposed of as solid waste. - Chemical products are stored in a designated area.
+- Annual monitoring programmes are implemented for air monitoring of occupational exposure to Cr(VI), which are representative of the range of tasks undertaken where exposure to Cr(VI) is possible, including tasks involving process and maintenance operations (requirement for CT and SD). - The effectiveness of the risk management measures and operational conditions in place are regularly reviewed and, as applicable, measures are introduced to further reduce exposure and emissions. - Requirement for SD: Appropriate standard operating procedures are implemented to minimise release of dust into the air during the preparation, transfer and storage of empty bags, filters, and other process waste, in accordance with the hierarchy of control provisions set out in Article 5 of Directive 2004/37/EC. - LEV systems are inspected and maintained according to the manufacturer's specification. - Standard procedures are available for use and maintenance of respiratory protective equipment (RPE) (including procedures for fit testing of RPE masks which are applied in accordance with relevant standards). - The provision of PPE for the workers is organised by a designated responsible person. - The conditions of the PPE are checked regularly. - A program of PPE management is implemented on-site which includes PPE selection, training for correct wear/removal of the PPE, storage of PPE, cleaning or renewal and distribution of the PPE, communication via workplace signage or working instructions at the workplace. - Training on chemical risks is periodically done for workers handling chemicals.
+Safety Data Sheets and intructions for hazardous chemicals handling are available. - Training at the workplace is given periodically and work instructions are available on how to carry out specific tasks through standard operating procedures. - Cleaning of company supplied uniforms is organised by the site, or contaminated clothes are renewed. - In the production area reducing chemicals are available, which are suitable to remove Cr(VI) from the skin (e.g., ascorbic acid, formation of Cr(III), which can be washed off easily). - Small splashes or amounts are taken up with wipes.
+Wipes are disposed of as solid waste. - Chemical products are stored in a designated area. - Effective cleaning practices are implemented in the vicinity of the tanks.

-- Effective cleaning practices are implemented in the vicinity of the tanks. - At some sites, water in rinsing tanks is recirculated and water quality is ensured by regular visual verification and scheduled water changes.
-At some sites, water quality is monitored by testing conductivity.
-When the quality of the water is no longer sufficient after visual verification or a certain conductivity limit is exceeded, the rinse water is treated as wastewater and renewed in the rinsing tanks.
+• At some sites, water in rinsing tanks is recirculated and regularly tested for conductivity.
+When a certain conductivity limit is exceeded, the rinse water is treated as wastewater and renewed in the rinsing tanks.
 This prevents elevated Cr(VI) concentrations from being present in the rinsing tanks in the working area.